HOGENT-Web/csharp/chapters/installation/slides/presentation.md

 - <a href="https://www.gitkraken.com/download" target="_blank">Download for Linux</a>

 2. Install* (for Windows)
-  - Double click the installer
+  - Double-click the installer.
-  - Sign-in with your GitHub account.
+  - Sign in with your GitHub account.

 ---
 ### Installation Guide